GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 We will populate the data base with fake users, cars, and safe areas. they will be generated in an automatic way with Arquillian.

 # 6 Effort spent

+Each group member as spent about 20 hours working on this document.